Generated at: 2026-07-01 04:01:13

 Sakurai

-At that time, we were using another corporate database, but we had two major challenges.
-In the Marketing Department, data cleansing for leads obtained through trade shows and webinars was performed almost manually, such as by cross-referencing Excel sheets.
+At the time, we were using a different corporate database, but we had two major challenges.
+In the Marketing Department, the consolidation of lead information obtained from trade shows and webinars was performed almost manually, such as by cross-referencing Excel sheets.
 However, because the information provided by customers in forms often varies in company or department names even for the same organization, managing customer data was extremely time-consuming.
-We also assign corporate numbers to manage customer data, but for mid-market and small-to-medium enterprises, there were many cases where corporate numbers were missing or difficult to assign, which became a management issue.
+We also assign corporate numbers to manage customer data, but for mid-sized and small-to-medium enterprises, there were many cases where corporate numbers were missing or difficult to assign, which became a management issue.

-Also, from the perspective of inside sales, it was difficult to assign industry and sector information to mid-market and small-to-medium leads, and we felt challenges in segment management.
-Therefore, we hoped that by utilizing intent data, we could predict which competitor products the target companies were using in advance, allowing us to formulate hypotheses before reaching out.
+Furthermore, from an inside sales perspective, it was difficult to assign industry and sector information to mid-market and small-to-medium enterprise leads, and we felt there were challenges in segment management.
+Therefore, we thought that if we could utilize intent data to predict in advance which competitor products the target companies were using, we would be able to formulate hypotheses before reaching out.

 Deciding Factors for Implementation